HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                                                                                 </ul>
                                                                         </td>
                                                             <td>
                                                                     <div>Enables (true) or disables (false) saving the resynchronization snapshot.
-Applicable only to Remote Copy groups in asychronous periodic mode.</div>
+Applicable only to Remote Copy groups in asychronous periodic mode.
+ Used with state[s] - synchronize</div>
                                                                             </td>
         </tr>
                             <tr>